Silverhill, East Sussex

 Silverhill is a suburb and local government ward of Hastings, East Sussex, England.
-It has a central location within the town, where the A21 meets the B2159 road.
+It has a central location within the town, where the A21 meets the B2159 road and Sedlescombe Road South.

 Toponymy

 The origin of the name Silverhill is unknown: the first documentary record of the name is on Yeakell and Gardner's map of 1783, where it appears as "Salver Hill".
+Local folk-lore has it that the name derives from the spillage of Roman coins on their journey to the Iron working just north of Hastings.

 In the early 18th century this was the location of High Ridge Farm, but by 1815 its name was known as Silver Hill Farm to avoid confusion with farms of a similar name on the ridge near Ore.
 The tenant farmer was John Standen, and the farm remained with his family until 1842, when it was bought by Francis Smith.